+Additionally, if you are looking to diversify your retirement portfolio, you may want to consider a Physical Gold IRA rollover.
 In addition, to avoid taxes, the funds must be in the account for five years.
 The IRS sets an income limit on your ability to contribute to a Roth IRA.
 If you earn more than that limit, you won't be able to contribute to a Roth IRA.
 A Roth IRA is one of the best retirement accounts you can have, allowing you to earn interest on your money without paying taxes.

 You just have to do what is called a clandestine Roth IRA, which consists of using a traditional IRA conversion to deposit the money.
 You'll lose the chance to earn interest, but if you're quick, you can get the money back and keep your Roth IRA contribution limit intact.
 Unlike other retirement plans, where you must hold your money for decades or face taxes and penalties, the Roth IRA allows you to access your contributions at any time.
 The advantage of a Roth IRA is that your retirement withdrawals are tax-free because you already paid taxes on the money before depositing it in your IRA.